Martovark/awesome-tiny-machine-learning/README.md

 ## C
 - **[agent-c](https://github.com/bravenewxyz/agent-c)** - A ultra-lightweight AI agent written in C that communicates with OpenRouter API and executes shell commands.
 - **[miniaudio](https://github.com/mackron/miniaudio)** - Audio playback and capture library written in C, in a single source file.
+- **[nanoMPI](https://github.com/Quentin-Anthony/nanoMPI)** - A minimal MPI Implementation loosely based on OpenMPI. nanoMPI allows beginners to the field of distributed computing to quickly see answers to questions like "how is a ring allreduce implemented?"
 - **[printf](https://github.com/mpaland/printf)** - Tiny, fast, non-dependent and fully loaded printf implementation for embedded systems.
 - **[tiny-AES-c](https://github.com/kokke/tiny-AES-c)** - Small portable AES128/192/256 in C.